Survivor: Africa

 Survivor: Africa is the third season of the American CBS competitive reality television series Survivor.
 The season was filmed from July 11, 2001, to August 18, 2001, in Kenya's Shaba National Reserve, and was aired weekly from October 11, 2001, until the live finale on January 10, 2002.
 Ethan Zohn was named Sole Survivor over Kim Johnson by a jury vote of 5–2, and won the $1,000,000 grand prize.
+He became the first Jewish winner.
 The season featured a cast of 16 participants split between two tribes, Boran and Samburu.
-Three of the cast, Zohn, Lex van den Berghe, and Tom Buchanan all returned for future seasons.
+Three of the castaways—Zohn, Lex van den Berghe, and Tom Buchanan—all returned for future seasons.
 The season received more criticism than previous seasons due to the harsh living conditions of the African desert and the small amount of food for participants.